-- Sample size: Also known as Bit Depth, this determines the amount of precision used to record each wavelength in the audio track.
+Sample size: Also known as bit depth, this determines the amount of precision used to record each wavelength in the audio track.
 The standard size is 16-bit.
-If you choose 8-bit, the amount of disk space the audio track of your movie file requires is halved, but the audio quality will be significantly lower. - Channel mode: Stereo sound has a separate audio track for the left and the right speakers, allowing to make the origin of each sound realistically match the origin of their corresponding action.
-If you choose Mono, the audio track in the exported movie file may use less disk space, but both the left and right channels will be merged into a single track.
+If you choose 8-bit, the amount of disk space the audio track of your movie file requires is halved, but the audio quality will be significantly lower.

-Exporting in 8-bit audio requires Apple QuickTime to be installed.
+Exporting in 8-bit audio requires $\underline{\mathsf{Apple QuickTime}}$ to be installed.